Review: ASUS ZenBook 13 OLED (UX325)

 Price And Availability

-The ASUS ZenBook 13 OLED (UX325) with Intel® Core™ i5-1135G7 processor is currently priced at Php 54,995 and is available to order at the official ASUS Concept Stores nationwide you can also head on over to the official ASUS facebook page to know more about the new ZenBook series as well as the brand’s other products available.
+The ASUS ZenBook 13 OLED (UX325) with Intel® Core™ i5-1135G7 processor is currently priced at Php 54,995 and is available to order at the official ASUS Concept Stores nationwide.
+You can also head on over to the official ASUS Facebook page to learn more about the new ZenBook series and the brand’s other products.

 For more details, you can visit http://bit.ly/ASUSZenBook13OLED.